 If there is any most efficient way to please Hanuman Ji, then it is Hanuman Chalisa followed by the Path (recitation) of Sunderkand.
 Doing these with reverence and devotion pleases Bajrang Bali, and he rectifies all the troubles of his devotees.
 The Ramayana shows the virtues of Shri Ram and his efforts.
+The entire life character of Maryada Purushottam Lord Shri Ram is contained in the Ramcharit Manas composed by Goswami Tulsidas.
+Although reading each of its chapters is virtuous and will take one closer to Lord Shri Ram, Sundarkand has been considered the best.
+Sunderkand is a part of Shri Ramcharit Manas, composed by Tulsidas Ji.
+The great works done by Hanuman Ji have been described in Sunderkand.
 Sunderkand is the chapter in Ramayana, which focuses on the story of the power and triumph of Hanuman Ji.

-Sunderkand is one such chapter of Ramayana, in which Hanuman Ji reaches to the rescue of Mata Sita and provides her with hope of Shri Rama’s long-awaited arrival.
+Sundarkand describes the departure of Hanuman Ji to Lanka, meeting Vibhishan, meeting Sita and giving her the ring of Shri Ram, the killing of Akshay Kumar, Lanka Dahan, and his return from Lanka.
+In Sunderkand, Hanuman Ji reaches to the rescue of Mata Sita and provides her with hope of Shri Rama’s long-awaited arrival.
 The Sunderkand has a special significance for the devotees of Hanuman Ji.
 By reciting Sunderkand, one gets freedom from fear, strengthening his/her confidence.
 Those who recite the Sunderkand, especially on Tuesdays and Saturdays, get rid from all the diseases, plagues, troubles, and misfortunes and good news starts knocking on the door for them.

 Hanuman Ji discovered Sita with his intelligence and strength.
 Sunderkand describes the success and valour of Hanuman Ji as he went to Lanka in search of Sita Mata.
 Ashok Vatika was situated in the beautiful mountain of Lanka where Hanuman Ji met Sita Mata.
 Their meeting is beautifully described in this episode.
 Due to this major incident, and the beauty with which Mata Sita and Hanuman Ji meet, as if the meeting of a Son and Mother, this chapter of the Ramayana was named Sunderkand.